AbdellahRAISSOUNI/barbaros/docs/rewards-system.md

 ## Overview

-The rewards system has been successfully implemented to provide comprehensive loyalty reward management for the Barbaros Barbershop application.
-This system allows administrators to create and manage rewards that can be automatically applied when clients meet certain visit thresholds.
+The rewards system provides comprehensive loyalty reward management for the Barbaros Barbershop application.
+This enhanced system allows administrators to create and manage rewards that can be automatically applied when clients meet certain visit thresholds, with recent improvements to validation logic and user experience.

 ## Key Features